anbebe/Pedestrian-Trajectory-Prediction/README.md

 # Pedestrian Trajectory Prediction - Master Thesis

 This repository is part of my master thesis, focusing on pedestrian trajectory prediction.
 The project aims to compare classical approaches such as Bayesian filters and particle filters with modern neural network-based approaches like the Human Scene Transformer (HST).
-The key objective is to determine if neural networks provide a tangible advantage for simple pedestrian trajectory prediction problems like single trajectories in open spaces.
+The key objective is to determine if neural networks provide a significant advantage for simple pedestrian trajectory prediction problems like single trajectories in open spaces.

-IT IS STILL IN PROGESS AND NOT FINISHED OR USABLE !!!
+The whole tesis can be found as thesis.pdf in this repository.

 ## Table of Contents
 - [Introduction](#introduction)